Brenda Gadd

 Council Member

-Council member dedicated to public health, environmental justice, and community engagement.
+Council member dedicated to public health, environmental issues, and community recognition.

 Legislative style

-Proactive sponsor of resolutions and ordinances, with a focus on public health initiatives and community recognition.
+Brenda Gadd is a proactive sponsor of resolutions and ordinances, focusing on public health initiatives and community improvements.

-- •Authored a resolution recognizing April 21 through 28, 2025, as International Dark Sky Week in Nashville.
+- •Resolution recognizing April 21 through 28, 2025, as International Dark Sky Week in Nashville.

 Voting record